We are currently taking a break from training.

 Ann has spent many years working and training horses.
 She started off working for a showjumper in NSW (Colleen Brook) where good horsemanship was paramount to the horses training.
 She has continued this throughout the last 15 years bringing on many horses focusing mostly on Dressage these days.

 Tony has also spent a lot of time learning about hooves, trimming and nutrition associated with hoof health.
 He has spent time with Andrew Bowe and attended clinics as well as spent many hours reviewing Pete Ramey's extensive hoof trimming information.
-Tony is happy to confir with you regarding your horses hoof care and rehabilitation, with a focus on correct biomechanics.
+Tony is happy to confer with you regarding your horses hoof care and rehabilitation, with a focus on correct biomechanics.

-Tony is neither pro or anti shoe.
+Ann and Tony are neither pro or anti shoe.
 We will do what the horse needs with a focus on comfort, balance and improvement.
 Our recommendation is to include your vet in the hoof care conversation which may include x-rays where necessary, and the end goal is to produce a good healthy hoof for shoeing, or a good correctly maintained bare hoof.
 Diet is paramount.
 We will not persue breaking/training on horses that are physically uncomfortable and will keep you notified at all times.
 We expect that you will talk to us regarding any concerns you may have for your horses soundness prior to the horse coming for training.